yy77hello/doorsign/README.md

 ## Overview

-This project is a dynamic office management solution built with Flask, featuring real-time status updates and optional ESP32-CAM integration for enhanced visitor monitoring.
+This project is a dynamic office management solution built with Flask, featuring real-time status updates, optional ESP32-CAM integration for enhanced visitor monitoring, and helping visitors to navigate office buildings.

 - **Communicate information to visitors on the webpage**